citp/privacy-policy-historical/t/tr/tri/tripit.com.md

-> *The following text is extracted and transformed from the tripit.com privacy policy that was archived on 2010-09-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100906085744id_/http%3A//www.tripit.com/uhp/privacyPolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tripit.com privacy policy that was archived on 2011-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110625220033id_/http%3A//www.tripit.com/uhp/privacyPolicy) for the most accurate reproduction.*

-# TripIt | Online travel itinerary and trip planner
+# TripIt Privacy Policy

 (last revised December 9, 2009)